data-aficionado/data-aficionado/README.md

-# 👋
+# I am Suneeta Modekurty

+## What I believe strongly:

-### Perseverance is not just a willingness to endure hardship, but the fortitude to face the storm, to outlast it, and to emerge not just unscathed but victorious.
-Life's most persistent and urgent question is, 'How much grit do you have?'
-For it is in the moments of relentless pursuit and undying resilience that we carve our path to greatness.
-Remember, it's not the mountain we conquer, but ourselves.
-So stand firm in the face of adversity, for the dawn of success is brightest after the darkest night.
-Never give up, for that is just the place and time that the tide will turn.
+#### "Perseverance is not just a willingness to endure hardship, but the fortitude to face the storm, to outlast it, and to emerge not just unscathed but victorious.
+Within the heart of every struggle lies the seed of opportunity, a promise that amidst the trials and tribulations, resilience and grit become the architects of our destiny.
+Life doesn't just challenge us to endure; it invites us to thrive, to grasp the miracles that are already here, already now.
+Hold fast to the pursuit of your dreams, for the moment you're ready to quit is often the moment right before the miracle unfolds.
+So let's live not just by the light of our hopes, but by the strength of our will.
+Remember, the universe conspires to favor the relentless, and every step taken in persistence is a step towards a miracle in wait.
+Keep going, for everything you seek is within reach, right here, right now.
+We live for such miracles."

-## I am Suneeta Modekurty
+      ##  ~ Suneeta

 #### Welcome to my GitHub profile aka data-aficionado